 LIHI Certificate #150 – Eastman Falls Project, New Hampshire

-The Eastman Falls Hydroelectric Project (Project) is located in central New Hampshire in Merrimack and Belknap Counties, and in the city of Franklin and towns of Hill, Sanbornton, and New Hampton.
-The Project is located on the Pemigewasset River approximately 1.5 miles downstream of the U.S. Army Corps of Engineers (USACE) Franklin Falls Flood Control Dam, and about one mile upstream of its confluence with the Winnipesaukee River which forms the headwaters of the Merrimack River.
-The Project was originally constructed by the Pemigewasset Power Company in 1903, redeveloped by the Boston and Maine Railroad in 1910-1911, and further redeveloped by Public Service Company of New Hampshire (PSNH) in 1937 and 1983.
-The Project’s hydroelectric facilities are owned by Central Rivers Power NH, LLC.
-The FERC relicensing process for the project was completed in 2017.
+The Eastman Falls Project is located in central New Hampshire in Merrimack and Belknap Counties, in the city of Franklin and towns of Hill, Sanbornton, and New Hampton.
+The project is located on the Pemigewasset River about one mile upstream of its confluence with the Winnipesaukee River which forms the headwaters of the Merrimack River.
+The project was originally constructed by the Pemigewasset Power Company in 1903, redeveloped by the Boston and Maine Railroad in 1910-1911, and further redeveloped by Public Service Company of New Hampshire (PSNH) in 1937 and 1983.
+The project is now owned by Central Rivers Power NH, LLC.

 |Project Name||Eastman Falls|